Rider vs. Passenger Marketing Skills

 Often, because of poor or incorrect product explanations, your company will have more returns.
 And this means you have unhappy customers.
 As you know, dissatisfied customers aren’t repeat customers.
 Plus, they tell other riders about their negative experience.

-• It takes 12 positive customer experiences to to offset the impact of a single negative customer experience (Ruby Newell-Legner’s “Understanding Customers”).
+12 positive customer experiences are what it takes to offset the impact of a single negative customer experience (Ruby Newell-Legner’s “Understanding Customers”).

 Notably, expertise and trustworthiness are essential to generating sales.
 You can read more about them in our online marketing statistics article.